 The mighty Horace Andy, without question the sweetest voice in Reggae music, is playing at District in Liverpool on the 1st of September 2017.
 It’s a near impossible task to narrow down his output, he has sung on so many great tracks, but it would be remiss not to try, here’s a selection of a few favourites.

-Money Money It says five, but always room for one more, this one is also from 1983 “Dancehall Style” Album, and has a sentiment that never quits:
+Money Money (1983) It says five, but always room for one more, this one also features on the “Dancehall Style” Album, and has a sentiment that never quits:

 Tickets for the Liverpool show are available here, see you there!